Mario (tenor): Operatic career and liaison with Grisi

 While exiled in Paris, Mario became widely known for his exceptionally fine natural voice.
 The composer Giacomo Meyerbeer encouraged him to become a singer.
 He took singing lessons from two former tenors, now teachers, Frenchman Antoine Ponchard and Italian Marco Bordogni.
 Mario proved so gifted that he was swiftly offered an engagement with the Opéra.

 At the same time he travelled to London by invitation of the Duke of Wellington, an acquaintance and frequent visitor at Mario's family home in Nice.
 During that trip, he sang in fashionable quartets at Bridgewater House with the British gentleman B. Mitford, father of Barty Mitford, Lord Redesdale.
 The young tenor made his opera debut there on 30 November 1838 as the hero of Meyerbeer's Robert le diable.
 Meyerbeer provided a new recitative and aria for him in the second act (the "Mario-Aria").
 Mario's performance generated great excitement, and "a new star was born".

 Despite achieving immediate success, he chose not to stay long at the Paris Opéra.
 With the splendid quality of his singing and his dashing stage presence, he hoped to perform in other places.
 In 1839 he first sang in London, achieving instant success in Donizetti's Lucrezia Borgia.
 There he met the famous Italian soprano Giulia Grisi.
 He then joined the Théâtre Italien, where Grisi and other illustrious singers including Maria Malibran, Henriette Sontag, Fanny Tacchinardi Persiani, Giovanni Battista Rubini, Antonio Tamburini, and Luigi Lablache regularly performed.
 His first appearance there was as Nemorino in Donizetti's L'elisir d'amore.

 From 1841 Mario and Grisi lived together.
 The acclaim which Mario received in Italian opera surpassed the renown he had won in French opera, and he soon acquired a Europe-wide reputation for the beauty of his singing and the elegance of his bearing.
 He possessed a handsome face and a lithe figure; he liked to show off his legs in tights.
-His lyrical voice, though less dazzling than that of the older virtuoso tenor Giovanni Battista Rubini and not as powerful as that of his younger rival Enrico Tamberlik, was described as having grace and a beguiling, velvety softness that made it unique.
+His lyrical voice, though less dazzling than that of the older virtuoso tenor Giovanni Battista Rubini and not as powerful as that of his younger rival Enrico Tamberlik, was described, in its early days, by Théophile Gautier as "fresh, pure, velvety, [and] with an admirable and youthful timbre".
 The music critic and playwright George Bernard Shaw, who was born in 1856 and therefore could not have heard Mario in his prime, remarked that Mario's singing featured a marked vibrato.